dimitarpg13/aiconcepts/literature/HyperdimensionalComputing/Note_on_HyperDimensionalComputing.md

    _Robustness_ as a tolerance to individual component failures.
 The robustness comes from redundant representation, in which many patterns are considered equivalent and mean the same thing.
 A property of hyper-dimensional representation is that the number of places at which equivalent patterns may differ can be come quite large.
 As a result , the _proportion_ of allowable "errors" increases with dimensionality.

+   ** Replication

+   Replication is a simple way to achieve robustness.

 ## The Hyper-dimensional computer